Timing the Market: Cost of Losing the Best Days

-The allure of active trading – often glamorized through stories of substantial short-term wins – hides a less-frequently-told tale of increased risk and diminished returns.
-In a world where quick gains and market timing strategies flood our newsfeeds, compelling research out of esteemed business schools and decades of analyses of stock market data present a counter-narrative that investors would be foolish to ignore.
+The allure of timing the market, or active trading, is often glamorized through stories of substantial short-term wins.
+But it hides a less-frequently-told tale of increased risk and diminished returns.
+In a world where quick gains and market timing strategies flood our newsfeeds, compelling research presents a counter-narrative that investors would be foolish to ignore.

-Active traders not only secure lower returns compared to a buy-and-hold strategy but also expose themselves to heightened portfolio volatility, according to a recent study from UBC Sauder School of Business.
-The research, which sheds light on the pitfalls of active trading, underscores that trying to time the market’s highs and lows often leads investors astray, their strategies marred by behavioural biases like loss aversion and the herding instinct.
+Active traders not only secure lower returns compared to a buy-and-hold strategy, but also expose themselves to heightened portfolio volatility.
+According to the UBC Sauder School of Business, “timing the market” often leads investors astray.
+Chasing market highs and lows is marred by behavioural biases like loss aversion and herding instinct.

-Another paper, titled “The Volatility of Stock Investor Returns,” offers a broader historical perspective, analyzing nearly a century of market data, and reveals a striking insight: investors’ returns are more volatile than their stocks, a discrepancy that widens with longer investment horizons.
-For instance, over 20 years, active investors witnessed nearly 50% higher volatility compared to the standard volatility of stock returns.
+Another research paper titled “The Volatility of Stock Investor Returns” offers a broader historical perspective, analyzing nearly a century of market data.
+It reveals a striking insight: investors’ returns are more volatile than their stocks, a discrepancy that widens with longer investment horizons.
+Over 20 years, active investors who were “timing the market” witnessed nearly 50% higher volatility compared to the standard volatility of stock returns.

-This heightened volatility isn’t merely a number; it embodies the turbulent journey and emotional toll on investors, often leading to decisions that erode their wealth.
-The irony is most active traders seek stability and low volatility.
-Yet their actions, driven by emotional responses to market swings, ironically lead to the opposite outcome.
+This heightened volatility isn’t merely a number.
+It embodies the turbulent journey and emotional toll on investors, leading to decisions that erode their wealth.
+The irony is that most active traders seek stability and low volatility.
+Yet their actions, driven by emotional responses to market swings, mean the opposite outcome.

 The paper highlights problems and points towards a solution – a reiteration of the time-tested wisdom of patience in investing.
-It argues for a buy-and-hold strategy, emphasizing that investors who ride out market fluctuations rather than attempting to time them are likely to experience less volatility and, importantly, better returns in the long run.
+It argues for a buy-and-hold strategy, emphasizing that investors who ride out market fluctuations (rather than timing them) are likely to experience less volatility and, importantly, better returns in the long run.

 With trading platforms like Robinhood and Wealthsimple making investing seem as easy as a few clicks, the temptation to engage in frequent trading is stronger than ever.
 However, these platforms, while democratizing access to financial markets, often encourage a short-term trading mindset, not always in the best interest of the average investor.